Home > Articles > TT Cabling

 Response of an MM Cart tends to rise with frequency.
 This can be damped with capacitance.

-If you're not electrically minded and care little about these things, then the simplest way to think about it is that the size of siganl coming from an MM cart is changing with frequency.
+If you're not electrically minded and care little about these things, then the simplest way to think about it is that the size of signal coming from an MM cart is changing with frequency.
 That means from low bass notes, through the mid-range onto the treble notes, the coil's resistance (and therefore the siganl we can extract from it) is changing.
 This is why some MM carts sound bright, some sound dull and why some have unwanted humps in the mid-range.
 I.e. they can have an uneven frequency response.
 MC carts don't suffer from this because their inductance is much lower.

 If you're wondering how a cartridge technology - like MM - that has been popular for so may years can have such key flaws, like uneven frequency response, then it's worth considereing that many of us have grown up with and become accustomed to this sound as "normal" for vinyl.
 Things are perhaps not all that bad though.
 We can tame the uneven response of an MM cart by adding a small capacitive load to the input of our phono amp.
 Many phono-stages allow this to be changed and most carts have a recommended capacitance loading.
 So, probelm solved then?
 Well, kind of, but the turntable cables add their own capacitance. so the actual loading you need must factor in the cable capacitance.
 Most turntable cables add about 50pF (picofarads).
 If your cart requires 100pF and we select 50pF on the phono-amp, then the 50pF in the cables gives us 100pF.
 Sounds simple enough, but that's a big generalisation, because cables vary in their capacitance due to their length and their construction.
 It's practically impossible to measure accurately and therefore any attempt to set the capacitance load for an MM cartridge is guesswork.
 You really have you let your ears decide.